brenns10/brennan.io/_drafts/whats-an-internet.md

 together.
 If more numbers at the beginning of the address are the same, then these devices are within an even smaller network, and therefore closer together.
 This makes sense when you think about the street address analogy.
-My next door neighbors share most of my address, and we're next door.
+My next door neighbors share most of my address.
 My relatives in other states don't have any parts of their street address in common with me, because we live so far away.
 Of course, IP addresses are slightly different than cities and states.
 There is a central organization that gives ranges of IP addresses out to companies (like ISPs).
 This organization is called the Internet Assigned Numbers Authority (IANA), and it's a part of a larger organization called the Internet Corporation for Assigned Names and Numbers (ICANN).
 We'll meet ICANN again later on!

 IP addresses are numbers that look like this: `12.34.56.78`.
 Each of the four numbers can range from 0 to 255.
 When IP addresses were created, the plan was